LUCIF680/Nacl-Appstore/README.md

 # Nacl-Appstore
 App store for non-casual gamers.[DEV]
-I really dont like how mobile gaming state at the moment for gamers who really want to enjoy.
-Its an app getting created for gamers who are really intrested to help developers and vice versa.
+I really don't like how mobile gaming state at the moment for gamers who really want to enjoy.
+Its an app getting created for gamers and developers.
+Intend to build this community better.
 ## Development
 ### Getting Started
 1. Create an empty project.